Choosing a photographer may be a struggle with some couples as they don’t know where to begin or what to look for.

-If you have a certain photo you really want captured of you & your godchild or great aunt.
-Most couples will know what they want for their wedding and that includes precise list of moments to be captured on camera from first looks to family photographs and all those little details.
+If you have a certain photo you really want to be captured of you & your godchild or great aunt.
+Most couples will know what they want for their wedding and that includes a precise list of moments to be captured on camera from first looks to family photographs and all those little details.

 Do they have a back-up plan?

-What if something should happen on the day of your wedding, which is very rare, would they have a stand by person to cover them?
+What if something should happen on the day of your wedding, which is very rare, would they have a stand by a person to cover them?

 Look at their shooting style

 Do they blend into the background and capture each wedding naturally without posed images, are their editing styles soft images or light: do they use filters to create added drama – choose the style you prefer and look for a photographer who will deliver this.
-Do you prefer a photographer who direct guests & bridal parties to preferred places?
-Have they shot at your location before as this will be a distinct advantage as your photographer will know your venue well and if they are not familiar with your location, they can always call to the venue and have a look around to get a feel for the venue.
+Do you prefer a photographer who directs guests & bridal parties to preferred places?
+Have they shot at your location before as this will be a distinct advantage as your photographer will know your venue well and if they are not familiar with your location, they can always call to the venue and have a look around to get a feel for the venue?

 Check out the packages

 Check out the packages and if your album is included or will it be extra, do you receive a USB containing your images, do you receive any prints within your packages, and a nice option is to get smaller albums for your parents and family with 10 or 15 photographs for them to have for years to come.
 This allows you to budget for any extras.
 How many hours are included in your package that you choose?
 Will there be a second shooter with them and if so, will this be an extra cost?
 Do they have any advice to give you – they are the professionals & what they do, they do it really well.